Cursed soldiers: Persecution

 The NKVD and UB used brute force and deception to eliminate the underground opposition.
-In the autumn of 1946, a group of 100–200 "cursed soldiers" of Narodowe Siły Zbrojne (National Armed Forces, NSZ) were lured into a trap and massacred.
+In the autumn of 1946, a group of 100–200 "cursed soldiers" of the Narodowe Siły Zbrojne (National Armed Forces, NSZ) were lured into a trap and massacred.
 In 1947, Colonel Julia ("Bloody Luna") Brystiger of the Polish Ministry of Public Security proclaimed at a security briefing that: "the terrorist and political underground" had ceased to be a threatening force for the UB, although the "class enemy" at universities, offices and factories still had to be "found out and neutralised."

 The persecution of AK members was only one aspect of the reign of Stalinist terror in postwar Poland.
 In the period from 1944 to 1956, at least 300,000 Polish civilians were arrested.
-Some sources claim numbers up to two million arrested.
+Some sources claim that up to two million were arrested.
 Approximately 6,000 death sentences were issued, and the majority of them were carried out.
-It is probable that more than 20,000 people died in communist prisons including those executed "in the majesty of the law", such as Witold Pilecki, a hero of Auschwitz.
+It is probable that more than 20,000 people died in communist prisons. including those executed "in the majesty of the law", such as Witold Pilecki, a hero of Auschwitz.

 A further six million Polish citizens (i.e., one out of every three adult Poles) were classified as suspected members of a 'reactionary or criminal element' and subjected to investigation by state agencies.
 During the Polish October of 1956, a political amnesty freed 35,000 former AK soldiers from prisons.
-But, some partisans remained in service, unwilling or simply unable to rejoin the civilian community.
+But some partisans remained in service, unwilling or simply unable to rejoin the civilian community.
 The cursed soldier Stanisław Marchewka "Ryba" ("The Fish") was killed in 1957, and the last AK partisan, Józef Franczak "Lalek" ("Doller"), was killed in 1963 — almost two decades after the Second World War ended.
 In 1967, long after the abolition of Stalinist terror, Adam Boryczka, the last member of the elite British-trained Cichociemny ("The Silent and Hidden") intelligence and support group, was finally released from prison.
 Until the end of the People's Republic of Poland, former AK soldiers were under constant investigation by the secret police.
 It was only in 1989, after the fall of communism, that the convictions of AK soldiers were finally declared invalid and annulled by Polish law.